-Council is expected to record a combined deficit of \$989k over the four years.
-The 2019/20 financial year is expected to generate a small deficit of \$30k, a decrease from 2018/19 as the result of reduced Capital grant monies and increased contribution expenses.
-The 2 subsequent years are forecast to generate an accrual surplus of \$962k and \$652k.
-The final year however, is forecast to have a deficit of \$2.6m due to decreased Capital Grant.
+Council is expected to record a combined surplus of \$1.0m over the four years.
+The 2019/20 financial year is expected to generate a small surplus of \$469k, a decrease from 2018/19 as the result of reduced Capital grant monies.
+The 2 subsequent years are forecast to generate an accrual surplus of \$1.46m and \$1.15m.
+The final year however, is forecast to have a deficit of \$2.08m due to decreased Capital Grant.
 This is based on a very conservative forecast that Council will only receive minimum Capital Grants from 2019/20 onward and make no Operational Savings.